KISPLYX Hard capsule Ref.[27667] Active ingredients: Lenvatinib

 Paediatric population

-The European Medicines Agency has waived the obligation to submit the results of studies with lenvatinib in all subsets of the paediatric population in Renal Cell Carcinoma (RCC) (see section 4.2 for information on paediatric use).
+The European Medicines Agency has deferred the obligation to submit the results of studies with lenvatinib in one or more subsets of the paediatric population in the treatment of renal cell carcinoma (RCC) (see section 4.2 for information on paediatric use).

 5.2.
 Pharmacokinetic properties